model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    they are implicitly logically conjoined.

-2. Next, Kani makes sure that the contract we specified overapproximates the implementation with a **check**.
-This is in contrast to a ["stub"][stubbing], which is trusted blindly.
+2. Next, Kani ensures that the function implementation respects all the conditions specified in its contract.

    To perform this check Kani needs a suitable harness to verify the function in.
 The harness is mainly responsible for providing the function arguments